ZeWang95/DCFNet-Pytorch/classification_DCF/README.md

 LeNet

-More network architectures coming soon.
+More network architectures are coming soon.

 ## Accuracy
 Update soon